FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

       - traefik.http.services.uniconfig.loadbalancer.server.port=8181
 ```

-Values of all traefik labels should be same on all nodes in the cluster - scaling of UniConfig service in the cluster
+Values for all Traefik labels should be the same on all nodes in the cluster.
-(for example, using Docker Swarm tools) is simple since container settings do not change.
+Scaling of the UniConfig service in the cluster (for example, using Docker Swarm
+tools) is simple when container settings do not change.

 !!!
-The similar configuration, like the presented one with Traefik, can be achieved using other load-balancer tools,
+A similar configuration to the one presented using Traefik can also be achieved
-such as HAProxy.
+using other load-balancer tools, such as HAProxy.
 !!!

 ## Clustering of NETCONF subscriptions and notifications

-When device is installed with stream property set, subscriptions for all
+When a device is installed with the stream property set, subscriptions for all
 provided streams are created in database.
 These subscriptions are always
-created with UniConfig instance id set to null, so they can be acquired
+created with the UniConfig instance id set to null, so they can be acquired
-by any UniConfig from cluster.
-Each UniConfig instance in cluster uses
+by any UniConfig from the cluster.

-its own monitoring system to acquire free subscriptions.
-Monitoring
+Each UniConfig instance in a cluster uses its own monitoring system to acquire
-system uses specialized transaction to lock subscriptions which prevents
+free subscriptions.
+The monitoring system uses a specialized transaction to lock
-more UniConfig instances to lock same subscriptions.
-While locking
+subscriptions, which prevents other UniConfig instances from locking the same
-subscription, UniConfig instance writes its id to subscription table to
+subscriptions.
+While locking a subscription, the UniConfig instance writes its
+id into the subscription table for the currently locked subscription, which
-currently locked subscription and which means that this subscription is
-already acquired by this UniConfig instance.
-Other instances of
+indicates that this subscription is already acquired by this UniConfig instance.
-UniConfig will not find this subscription as free anymore.
+Other instances of UniConfig will then see that this subscription is not
+available.

 ### Optimal subscription count and rebalancing

-With multiple UniConfig instances working in a cluster, each instance
+With multiple UniConfig instances working in a cluster, each instance calculates
-calculates an optimal range of subscriptions to manage.
+an optimal range of subscriptions to manage.

 ```
 OPTIMAL_RANGE_LOW = (NUMBER_OF_ALL_SUBSCRIPTIONS / NUMBER_OF_LIVE_UC_NODES_IN_CLUSTER) * OPTIMAL_NETCONF_SUBSCRIPTIONS_APPROACHING_MARGIN